 Our climate action

-At Momentum, we strive to develop and produce renewable energy in the most sustainable way.
-Our core business contributes to reducing carbon emissions globally but like all companies we still have an impact on the climate.
-Producing renewable energy does not exempt us from responsibility for our own emissions – on the contrary, it drives us to lead by example.
-We have a clear ambition to reduce our greenhouse gas (GHG) emissions as much as possible and make a true positive impact through our climate efforts.
+At Momentum, we strive to develop and produce green power in the most sustainable way.
+Our core business contributes to reducing CO₂ emissions globally, but like all companies, we still have a climate footprint.
+Producing renewable energy does not absolve us of responsibility for our own emissions – on the contrary, we believe it obliges us to lead the way.
+We have a clear ambition to reduce our CO₂ emissions as much as possible and make a real difference through our climate action.

-As a company with a limited consumption of fossil fuel-based energy in our own operations, most of Momentum’s carbon footprint lies in the value chain.
+As a company with a limited consumption of fossil energy in our own operations, the majority of Momentum’s CO₂ footprint lies in the value chain.

 Scope 1: Direct emissions from our company cars

-Primarily from fossil fuel consumption from the service cars in our service company, Momentum Energy Services, which services wind turbines and solar plants across Denmark.
+Primarily from fossil fuel consumption from the service cars in our service company, Momentum Energy Services, which services wind turbines and solar plants in Denmark.

 Scope 2: Indirect emissions from purchased electricity and district heating